-The Underwriters are offering the ADSs subject to its acceptance of the ADSs from us and subject to prior sale.
-The underwriting agreement provides that the obligations of the Underwriters to pay for and accept delivery of the ADSs offered by this prospectus are subject to the approval of certain legal matters by its counsel and to other conditions.
-The Underwriters are obligated to take and pay for all of the ADSs offered by this prospectus if any such ADSs are taken.
+The Underwriter is offering the ADSs subject to its acceptance of the ADSs from us and subject to prior sale.
+The underwriting agreement provides that the obligations of the Underwriter to pay for and accept delivery of the ADSs offered by this prospectus are subject to the approval of certain legal matters by its counsel and to other conditions.
+The Underwriter is obligated to take and pay for all of the ADSs offered by this prospectus if any such ADSs are taken.